karabayse/edabit/README.md

 * Date format conversion
 * Remove all vowels from a string
 * Determine leap years
 * Remove the first and last characters from a string
+* Reverse Coding Challenge